Skip to main content

 General contractors and specialty contractors represent the two primary structural divisions.
 A New York General Contractor holds broad construction management authority but must subcontract licensed specialty work — electrical, plumbing, and HVAC — to tradespeople holding the relevant NYC or state-issued specialty licenses.
 NYC Specialty Contractor Services are classified by trade type, each with its own licensing board and examination pathway.

-How the Directory Is Maintained
+How the Provider Network Is Maintained

-Directory content is updated on a structured review cycle tied to regulatory change events: agency rulemaking, statutory amendment, and enforcement guidance publication.
+Provider Network content is updated on a structured review cycle tied to regulatory change events: agency rulemaking, statutory amendment, and enforcement guidance publication.
 New York City's building and construction regulatory framework is among the most active in the United States — the NYC DOB administers more than 35,000 permitted construction jobs annually (NYC Department of Buildings), creating ongoing revisions to registration requirements, insurance minimums, and permit categories.

 Source material is drawn exclusively from named public authorities: